visulate/visulate-for-oracle/docs/pages/quickstart.md

 Enter the database password for the schema where the table resides to enable the `Run Query` button.
 Note: database credentials are passed to the SQL Query Engine using a basic auth header.
 Make sure you are using a secure (https) connection before submitting the query (you may need to accept some browser warnings).
 Run the query and review the results.

 A curl command appears below the results.
-Cut an paste this into a console window to execute the REST API call outside of the UI.
+Cut and paste this into a console window to execute the REST API call outside of the UI.
 Note you may need to pass `-k` or `--insecure` option if you haven't setup a TLS certificate

 ### Enable Google Gemini AI